Super Hard PCness

 "Super Hard PCness" is the ninth episode of the twenty-first season of the American animated television series South Park.
 The 286th overall episode of the series, it aired on Comedy Central in the United States on November 29, 2017.

-The episode parodies sexual harassment in the workplace in the United States, the rise in Netflix original shows, cancel culture, and the threat of nuclear war.
+This episode parodies sexual harassment in the workplace in the United States, the rise in Netflix original shows, cancel culture, and the threat of nuclear war.

 Plot

 A representative from Netflix speaks to Terrance and Phillip about creating a new series featuring them even though they are now both much older.
-At school, Cartman and Heidi Turner have a physical fight but when Kyle breaks them up he is teased by both Cartman and Heidi that he is acting like his mother, and they immediately reconcile.
+At school, Eric Cartman and Heidi Turner have a physical fight but when Kyle Broflovski breaks them up he is teased by both Cartman and Heidi that he is acting like his mother Sheila, and they immediately reconcile.
 PC Principal holds an assembly about the bullying going on at school and introduces a new vice principal, Strong Woman.
-When PC Principal attempts to be assertive during Woman's speech to the assembly she asserts herself and stops Principal.
+When PC Principal attempts to be assertive during Woman's speech to the assembly, she asserts herself and stops Principal.
 At Kyle's house, everyone gathers to watch the New Terrance and Phillip Show on Netflix.
-Kyle starts to feel bad for the people being farted on in the show, but is dismissed by his friends, accusing him of mimicking his mother.
+Kyle starts to feel bad for the people being farted on in the show, but is dismissed by his friends, who accuse him of mimicking his mother.
 Principal and Woman address the faculty and as Woman speaks, Principal envisions her with hearts floating around her while hearing "Hold My Hand".
 When the other faculty members also hear the music playing, Principal runs out of the room.
 After watching some Terrance and Phillip videos, Kyle goes home, removes a Terrance and Phillip T-shirt and cuts his hair.
 Principal sees a doctor about the music he is hearing after encountering Woman.
 The doctor suggests that Principal's mind makes the music because he is attracted to Woman, though he insists otherwise.